• Skip to primary navigation

 Add fresh turmeric root with ginger for more anti-inflammatory properties, turning this simple potato recipe into a dish with the potential to improve your health.
 Spicy your potatoes with some chili or cayenne to give you a sweet-spicy flavor!

 I like using olive oil or coconut oil as they stand high heat.
 However, you can opt for avocado, sesame, or grapeseed oil.
-I recommend preferring cold-pressed oils to refined oils that are unhealthy.
+I recommend cold-pressed oils over refined oils that are unhealthy.

 Best potatoes for pan frying